Disability Accommodations and Accessibility

 - Disability Accommodations procedural information (presentation)

-For assistance responding to requests for accommodations, contact the Department of 4-H Youth Development at 785-532-5800.
+For assistance responding to requests for accommodations, contact Aliah Mestrovich Seay in the Department of 4-H Youth Development at 785-532-5800.

 Increasing Accessibility for Extension Programming